Shin Splints - Why They Happen and How to Stop Them

 For children with shin splints, look at your child's activity patterns.
 Do you need to put the trampoline away for a month?
 Do you need to curtail your child's soccer practice?
 Is a love of jump rope or pogo sticks to blame?

-What If These Treatments Do Not Work?
+What Should You Do If These Treatments for Shin Splints Do Not Work?

 In some cases, shin splints are caused by a biochemical imbalance or a sign of a larger problem.
 If altering the workout routine and performing shin splints stretches before every workout doesn’t help, see a doctor for blood work to determine if there is an underlying chemical imbalance.